So Much Love (Malaika song)

-"So Much Love" is a 1992 song and the debut single by Malaika, released on A&M Records.

-The composition, written by the singer herself, D'Mosis and Rodney K. Jackson, was the lead single of her only album released to date, Sugar Time.
-The song charted at number five on the U.S. Billboard Hot Dance Music/Club Play and at number six on the Canadian Dance/Urban Singles Chart.
+"So Much Love" is a song and the debut single by African American dance music singer Malaika, released on A&M Records in 1992.
+The composition, written by the singer herself, D'Mosis and Rodney K. Jackson, was the lead single of her only album released to date, Sugar Time (1993).
+The song charted at number five on the US Billboard Hot Dance Music/Club Play chart and at number six on the Canadian Dance/Urban Singles Chart.